yeobill/arista/README.md

 The sum for this tree is 143 + 1479 + 15 = 1637

 ## What You'll Do
 Your job is to implement the function sumPaths, which given a root to a binary tree, will return the sum of all of the paths.
-Be sure to write tests.
+Be sure to write additional tests.

 You may assume all node values will be between 0 and 9.
 Return -1 if sumPaths is called on a null tree.

 Please implement your solution in C11, Java 8, or Python 2.7 using only the standard library of these languages.
 There is skeleton code with a simple test case for each of these languages in this repository.